 - Expert witnesses.
 If the defendant denies liability for the accident or protests the amount of damages, it may be necessary to bring in expert witnesses.
 Medical experts may be asked their professional opinions of the limitations of an injury; an accident reconstruction expert might explain cause and effect in a crash case; and so on.

 - Settlement negotiations.
 Throughout the entire process of the suit, your attorney and the defendant’s attorney discuss settlement offers.
-Defendants' attorneys may raise the amount of a negotiated settlement if they lose an important motion, such as if they're compelled to provide evidence that reflects badly on them.
 If you take the settlement offer, the case is over and you receive payment.
 If you don't accept, the case goes to trial.

 Our attorneys provide legal assistance to all injury clients on a contingency fee basis, allowing them to get proper compensation without taking on court costs.
 Contact us today to speak to a member of our legal team about your case.